TitoOrt/TitoOrt.github.io/README.md

 ## What...?

 Yeah, probably all these piece of code are a little bit daunting for some audiences.
 But let me walk through all these ideas and you'll see it's not so hard once you get familiar with the different blocks.
+Many ideas come from : [ganhacks github](https://github.com/soumith/ganhacks)

 ## GAN Class